-The winter dance competition season is fast approaching, and for many young dancers it is an exciting opportunity to perform on stage.
+The junior dance competition season is underway, and for many young dancers it is an exciting opportunity to perform on stage.
 However, the school holidays, rather than being a time for rest and recuperation between busy school terms, can transform into a hive of additional activity with dancers participating in winter schools and eisteddfods.
 In Melbourne for example, a dancer may have a performance of her classical solo one morning in Frankston, followed by a jazz troupe that afternoon in Werribee, followed by a lyrical duo in Heidelberg the next morning.
 Punctuate this schedule with extra rehearsals and workshops; a hectic timetable, with high intrinsic expectation and perceived pressure from teachers and parents can lead to a physically exhausted and emotionally drained young person.
-And in a few days…term 3 starts!
+And in a few days…term 2 starts!

 I remember this all too well.
 In amongst all this dancing, I somehow needed to find time to stay abreast of school study, engage with my non-dancing peers and also just chill out!